rmcanany/SolidEdgeStorekeeper/Readme.md

   - `Do not add files in the Recently Used list`
 	Enable this option to keep the program from adding newly-generated standard parts to the Most Recently Used list.
 Note this function was added to Solid Edge in version 2020.
 If you are running an earlier version, this option must be disabled.

-  - `Allow comma delimiters (experimental)`
-	Allows the use of a comma as the decimal delimiter.
-This is somewhat experimental because commas are not allowed `*.xml` headers.
-There is a workaround in place, but has not been thouroughly tested.
-Disabling this option causes causes commas to be replaced with periods in the `*.xml` file.

   - `Storekeeper always on top`
-	Keeps the storekeeper dialog on top of other windows.
+	Keeps the program window on top of other windows.

   - `Include drawing of part if present`
 	If a file in the templates directory has an associated drawing, the program can copy it to the library along with the part.
 Enable this option to do so.